mtwente/nordatlantisk-ft/report.md

 ## Dataset

-_nordatlantisk-ft_ is compiled from data available on Folketingets Open Data platform ([Folketinget 2024](#ref-folketinget_folketingets_2024)) and comprises voting records of Northatlantic MPs.
+_nordatlantisk-ft_ is compiled from data available on Folketingets Open Data platform[^1] and comprises voting records of Northatlantic MPs.
 As per January 12, 2024, this includes records of `9469` ballots in Folketinget.
 See [`/docs/codebook.md`](docs/codebook.md) for details.

 ## MPs